Readme files for server components are available when there is a fix pack update.

 If the QUERY RETRULE command is issued, the output does not display the French characters (Çàâ) correctly.

 |Restrictions apply to the operations and storage pool types that are supported for network data management protocol (NDMP) operations.

 |Restrictions apply when you specify the DEFRAG parameter on the MOVE CONTAINER command.

 |To avoid possible issues, do not run the MOVE CONTAINER command with the DEFRAG=YES option during data ingestion, backup, or delete operations.

 |Caching policy for storage systems might cause data corruption.

 The write cache typically has a battery to prevent loss of data from the cache during short power outages.
-If a power outage occurs and there is no battery available, or the battery cache is full, or the length of the power outage exceeds the capacity of the battery, or another event occurs that prevents the write cache from being committed, any data that IBM Spectrum Protect is managing can become corrupted.
+If a power outage occurs and no battery is available, or the battery cache is full, or the length of the power outage exceeds battery capacity, or another event occurs that prevents the write cache from being committed, any data that IBM Spectrum Protect is managing can become corrupted.

 This data includes the location of data, the size of the volumes to which data was written, and data deduplication information that links data to multiple objects.

 For more information about requirements for committing cached data to permanent storage, see technote 330991.

 |Network connection to a NetApp file server becomes unresponsive during a logical interface (LIF) failover.